Posted on | September 26, 2013

 Bittermens Bitters—made in New Orleans, the birthplace of the American cocktail—are truly powerful teachers of flavor and disposition.
 The limited edition New Orleans Coffee Bitters, woven with charred French chicory, transport the drinker to the deepwater bayou.
 Bittermens offers a full range of seasonal flavors and styles.

-Bitters, Old Men are ancient tinctures in very modern flavors such as macadamia, tobacco and selected herbs and exotic spices.
-Few bitters on the market approach the range of flavors (over ten expressions) in this handcrafted line.
-Try Macadamia Bitters in your favorite Tiki rum-based cocktail for an exotic finish!
+Bitters, Old Men are ancient tinctures transformed into very modern flavors, crafted from selected herbs and exotic spices.
+Few brands on the market approach the range of flavors (over ten different expressions) in this line of handcrafted bitters.
+Try their Macadamia Bitters in your favorite Tiki rum-based cocktail for an exotic finish!

 Boy Drinks World is a strange enough name for passionately made cocktail bitters.
 Their Serrano Bitters are an electrifying trip to a land where flavor rules and the grapefruit bitters are the juicy and oily peel of the most sumptuous grapefruits ever.
 There is a Passion Fruit that charms your rum punch with meditation and deep inner beauty!